alansname1/alansname1.github.io/README.md

 © 2026 Alan.
 All rights reserved.

-Unless otherwise stated, the educational content, original articles, website design, graphics, and source code in this repository are the intellectual property of the author and may not be copied, redistributed, or republished without permission.
+Unless otherwise stated, the original articles, educational content, website design, graphics, and source code in this repository are the intellectual property of the author and may not be copied, redistributed, modified, or republished without prior written permission.